aws-neuron/aws-neuron-sdk/neuron-runtime/nrt-configurable-parameters.rst

      - Type
      - Expected Values
      - Default Value
+     - RT Version
    * - ``NEURON_RT_VISIBLE_CORES``
      - Range of specific NeuronCores needed by the process
      - Integer range (like 1-3)
      - Any value or range between 0 to Max NeuronCore in the system.
      - None
+     - 2.0+
    * - ``NEURON_RT_NUM_CORES``
      - Number of NeuronCores required by the process.
      - Integer
      - A value from 1 to Max NeuronCore in the system.
      - 0, which is interpretted as "all"
+     - 2.0+
    * - ``NEURON_RT_LOG_LOCATION``
      - Runtime log location
      - string
      - console or syslog
      - console
+     - 2.0+
    * - ``NEURON_RT_LOG_LEVEL``
      - Runtime log verbose level
      - string
      - ERROR, WARNING, INFO, DEBUG, TRACE
      - ERROR
+     - 2.0+
    * - ``NEURON_RT_EXEC_TIMEOUT``
      - Timeout for execution in seconds
      - Integer
      - 0 to INT_MAX
      - 30
+     - 2.0+
    * - ``NEURON_RT_VALIDATE_HASH``
      - Validate NEFF contents before loading into accelerator
      - Boolean
      - TRUE or FALSE
      - FALSE
+     - 2.0+

+..
+    Commented out this variable - we will change the name in 2.8
+    * - ``NEURON_RT_MULTI_INSTANCE_SHARED_WEIGHTS``
+      - Share weights when loading multiple instance versions of the same model on different NeuronCores
+      - Boolean
+      - TRUE or FALSE
+      - FALSE
+      - 2.11+

 NeuronCore Allocation